markszulc/contentpreview/README.md

-# contentpreview
+# Content Preview

-Welcome to my Adobe I/O Application!
+This is the v2 iteration of the CFPreview app to preview content fragments visually from Adobe Experience Manager (AEM)

 ## Setup